techservicesillinois/SecOps-Powershell-CISDSC/docs/customization.md

 </br>![Example](screenshots/parameters.PNG)

 # Special cases
 There are a handful of special cases for customization.
-Those are pictures above for the legal disclaimer text and built-in account renames.
+Those are displayed above for the legal disclaimer text and built-in account renames.
 These will require a value be provided as shown or their recommendation IDs be added to the ExclusionList.
 This is due to the fact that these field are always organization specific so there are no safe defaults for these values.